hunter-teacher-cert/csci77800-fall2023/README.md

 ## Ethi:CS -- The Weekly Ethicacy
-At the beginning of each session, a designated duo will present on a topic of interest to them (and hopefully all of us!).
+Each synchronous sessions starts with the "weekly ethicacy."
+These presentations are on a topic related to ethics and tech chosen by the presenting duo.
+On their day, the team will make a short 10 minute presentation.

 ### Topics:
 A list of potential topics is available in <https://github.com/hunter-teacher-cert/csci77800-fall2023/blob/3ae3c6e0d00179ff31f8b2528d336c6edcc7d27f/ethicacy_topics.csv>